 Locating current file in the solution tree

 When a navigation command brings you to a new file, you may want to see where it is in the Solution Explorer.
-Just press Shift+Alt+L and the Solution Explorer will open the scroll to the current file and highlight it.
+Just press Shift+Alt+L and the Solution Explorer will scroll to the current file and highlight it.
 For more information, see Locating Current Document in Solution/Assembly Explorer

 Coding in the editor

 When you are working in the editor, a bunch of code editing helpers are at your hand.
 Here are a couple of them.